hudson-and-thames/mlfinlab/README.md

 </div>

 ## Who is Hudson & Thames?
-Hudson and Thames Quantitative Research is a company with a goal of bridging the gap between the advanced research developed in quantitative finance and its practical application.
+Hudson and Thames Quantitative Research is a company with the goal of bridging the gap between the advanced research developed in quantitative finance and its practical application.
 We have created three premium python libraries so you can effortlessly access the latest techniques and focus on what matters most: **creating your own winning strategy**.